 Play It on Repeat

 That concludes our list of suggestions to enjoy the next time you play at online casinos.
 We’re very curious to find out - does our collection match your taste?
 Are there any other songs that you think should be added to the compilation?
 If so, let us know on our forum.
 In the meantime, pick your favourite game, mute the background sounds, play the songs we've picked out and enjoy the beat!
-Have fun!
+Or - if you are into podcasts, go to AskGamblers Spotify channel and pick your favourite gambling topics we've covered in talks with some of the most influential people in the industry!